SamuelGee/UrlKeyPlugin/README.md

 separate google account.
 note: you can safely close browser window when time-out counts down - it's just interface.
-Countdown "counts down" on server-side. its anonymous, telegram is also anon, see youd ID, not phone num.
+Countdown "counts down" on server-side. its anonymous, telegram is also anon, see youd ID, not phone num. account - pwd can be short, 3x and self-destruction.